 Koala Physical Adaptations – Koala Structural Adaptations

 - The following are the physical or structural adaptations of koalas:

 - The dental system of koalas consists of incisors and cheek teeth that have a single premolar and four molar teeth on each jaw.

-- Like herbivore mammals, a large gape separates their incisors and cheek teeth.
+- Like herbivore mammals, a large gap separates their incisors and cheek teeth.

 - They grasp leaves through incisors which are then passed to the premolars for snipping at the petiole and then to the molars for crushing and chewing.

-- They also have the ability to store food in their cheek pouches before chewing.
+- They also can store food in their cheek pouches before chewing.